 He is a board member of the Gray Panthers of South Dade, a group that advocates for senior issues.
-He was appointed by the governor as a local board member for the Selective Service System (standby draft board).
+He was appointed by Gov. Rick Scott as a local board member for the Selective Service System (standby draft board).
 Ross is an accredited Florida Master Naturalist.

-A product of Miami-Dade public schools, Ross has a bachelor’s degree from USF.
+A product of Florida public schools, Ross has a bachelor’s degree from USF.
 Early in his career, Ross worked as an economic development consultant with clients like the city of Coral Gables and the Vision Council, which was responsible for economic development of Homestead after Hurricane Andrew.
-After the hurricane, Ross published and edited an AP-member newspaper in Homestead.
+After the hurricane, Ross published and edited an AP-member newspaper in Homestead, Florida.

 I approach the race for this office with humility and respect for the people of Florida.

-In 2012, Ross challenged pro-gambling State Rep. Erik Fresen and received almost 49% of the votes.
+In 2012, Ross challenged pro-gambling State Rep. Erik Fresen in the adjacent District 114 and received almost 49% of the votes.

 Ross is a sailor, Appalachian trail hiker, boatbuilder and backcountry kayak explorer.
-He is a passionate student of the Spanish language, and can communicate directly with the Spanish-speaking residents of this Hispanic-majority district.
+He is a passionate student of the Spanish language, and can communicate directly with the Spanish-speaking residents of Florida.

 Ross’s wife is a psychoanalyst, and they have two grown children.
-Their daughter works to support future educators for the Portland public school system, and their son is a jazz musician and composer in New Orleans.
+Their daughter works at a teaching college, and their son is a jazz musician.

 Ross has never been a lobbyist or officeholder.
 His work experiences are probably more similar to yours.
 These are the vocations that Ross has had in his life: